Didas-git/lilybird/packages/docs/src/content/docs/modules/handlers/simple/events.md

 ---
 title: Handling Events
-description: How to use lilybird's handlers for events.
+description: How to use lilybird's simple handlers for events.
 sidebar:
   order: 1
 ---

-Currently the `@lilybird/handlers` package provides only one way of handling events, however, I can assure you there are more to come.
+The `@lilybird/handlers` package includes the Simple handler for handling events, but more advanced methods are now available.

 ## Creating a listener